katelynrae/Documentation/docs/technical-documentation/testing-strategy.md

 A protocol validation schema allows testing of protocol files in the live apps, but itself is relevant to testing in that it can be used to ensure the apps can produce/consume valid interviews.

 Appium was trialed for similar integration testing for mobile, but the approach proved slow, brittle and prone to false positives.

 ## Review

-Large software outfits such Google promote a unit testing focussed approach, with only a minor role played by E2E (end to end) testing.
+Large software outfits such Google promote a unit testing focused approach, with only a minor role played by E2E (end to end) testing.
 Reasons given include:

 *   Overarching issues, such as a ‘login’, can cause the entire suite to fail, when this isn’t fixed immediately, many smaller bugs can be hidden,
 *   E2E testing is slow, in the case of larger software suits, developers may have to wait until the next day to see results.